kvspb/nginx-auth-ldap/README.md

 certificate will need to be signed by a proper CA trusted by your system if this is enabled.
 See below how to trust CAs without installing them system-wide.

+This options needs OpenSSL >= 1.0.2; it is unavailable if compiled with older versions.

 ## ssl_ca_file
 expected value: file path